masrud/LeakSpot/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Proxy/node_modules/JSInstrument:  This is the library developed and used for instrumenting the JavaScript code
+Proxy/node_modules/JSInstrument:  This is the library developed and used for instrumenting the JavaScript code.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++